 - It can be determined that the individual has an interest in the child’s welfare

-Our Dagger Law lawyers for grandparent rights and the Ohio courts recommend that all parties work together to create a plan that can be agreed upon.
+Our Dagger Law lawyers for grandparent rights and the Ohio courts recommend that all parties work together to create a companionship and visitation plan that can be agreed upon and adhered to.
 Not only is this less stressful for the children, but a willingness to cooperate can ensure a limited amount of time and money is spent getting to the end goal of a new, stable, life for the child after the parents are separated.
-If cooperation is not forthcoming, you can be assured that the Family Law attorneys at Dagger Law will fight for your rights, in the courtroom.
+If cooperation is not forthcoming, you can be assured that the visitation lawyers at Dagger Law will fight for your rights in the courtroom.

-Child support in the state of Ohio has recently changed.
+Child support in the state of Ohio has changed (28 March 2019).

-On 28 March, 2019, Ohio updated its Child Support Guidelines for the first time in 25 years.
-If you are currently paying Child Support as the result of a court order, Dagger Law recommends that you seek legal advice in order to educate yourself on the changes in the law to see if a modification to your Child Support order would be beneficial.
+On 28 March 2019, Ohio updated its child support guidelines for the first time in 25 years.
+If you are currently making child support payments as the result of a court order, Dagger Law recommends that you seek legal advice in order to educate yourself on the changes in the law and to see if a modification to your child support order would be beneficial.
 The Lancaster, Ohio, child support lawyers at Dagger Law are trusted and experienced resources for all of your legal questions.
 If this change impacts your child support payments, we can provide assistance in getting a modification for your child support matter.

-- Updated economic tables which changed the formula for support based upon parent incomes
+- Updated economic tables which changed the formula for support based on parent incomes

 - Increased the economic table cap from $150,000 combined income to $300,000 combined income

-- Reductions in child support possible if a standard (90 nights or more) or equal (147 nights or more) are reached during Parenting Time, and the individual is exercising their Parenting Time
+- Reductions in child support are possible if a standard (90 nights or more) or equal (147 nights or more) is reached during parenting time, and the individual is exercising their parenting time

 - Standard income deductions for each child of the payor, treating each child equally even if there are different child support orders